State, Regional and National Resources

 The lead federal agency for research on mental disorders.

-Free and low-cost learning, and low-cost continuing education credits, for healthcare providers.
+Free and low-cost learning, and low-cost continuing education credits available.
 The Northwest MHTTC uses this platform to host all of its online trainings.

 Distance Learning Center for Addiction Studies (DLCAS)